 As they strolled home again along a quiet road they looked down to the dancing track far below along which they had come only that morning.

 During all this time Mr Dubois lived with some of his friends and often saw his children.
 His violent anger was wearing off.
 His general health was improving and with it his outlook.
 But for his pride, harsh unconquerable pride, the unnatural state of affairs might have changed for the better.
-Meanwhile he had applied for custody of [access to] the children and when this was granted he began to feel that his children were all that he really wanted.
+Meanwhile he had applied for custody of the children and when this was granted he began to feel that his children were all that he really wanted.

 Kezia could not overcome her contempt for her father and did not look forward to the fortnightly visits with enthusiasm.
 Kevin was always eager for them and was growing to be more and more dissatisfied with the life at Billabong.
 Mrs Dubois naturally was anxious for the family to be reunited, for the distorted view of family life that her children were acquiring was very detrimental.
 She longed for a father's strong hand over them to help her in their upbringing, for it was now very hard for her to keep going.

-During the visits Kevin and his father slept [together in a single bed] in the same room as Mr Hastings, the master of the house. [!!!]
+During the visits Kevin and his father slept in the same room as Mr Hastings, the master of the house.
 His aged mother had her own bedroom and Kezia was put onto the lounge.
 This was not right thought the little girl, who felt that she was not wanted.
 Did not Daddy really like Kevin better?
 Kevin had everything he wanted now and seemed to be forgetting that he had a sister and mother who still loved him.
 Mr Dubois had forgotten his wife and daughter many years ago - or so it seemed to Kezia as she pondered her life, on the uncomfortable lounge at night.
 What was wrong with the whole world she wondered.